 For a paper submission (we will determine your panel assignment if accepted):

-•Title and abstracts of the paper (2,500 max characters)
+• Title and abstracts of the paper (2,500 max characters)

 For a panel submission:

-•Thematic session abstract of 200 words
+• Session abstract of 200 words or less

-•Title and abstracts of the two or three papers (2,500 max characters)
+• Title and abstracts of the two or three papers (2,500 max characters)

-•Names and affiliations of presenters and discussant for the session
+• Names and affiliations of presenters and discussant for the session

 Application Deadline

-Please email Nico Ravanilla (nravanilla@ucsd.edu).
+Please email Nico Ravanilla (nravanilla@ucsd.edu) with questions.